+Yes No

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+X

+'

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Submitted Not Used

-C 0 A SAT or ACT No No Voo No
+C8A SAT or ACT X

-No No Yes No No

-ACT only No No No No Yes
+C8A ACT only X

-SAT only No No No No Yes
+C8A SAT only X

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT X

-ACT No No No No Yes

-C8A SAT Subject Tests only No No No No No
+C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted
+C8B ACT with Writing Component required No C8B ACT with Writing component recommended No C8B ACT with or without Writing component accepted Yes

-Yes

-No

-No

 C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+C8C SAT essay ACT essay

-C8C For admission
+C8C For admission No No

-- C8C For placement - C8C For advising
+C8C For placement Yes Yes

+C8C For advising No No

-C8C In place of an application essay
+C8C In place of an application essay No No

-- C8C As a validity check on the application essay - C8C No college policy as of now
+C8C As a validity check on the application essay No No

+C8C No college policy as of now No No

-C8C Not using essay component
+C8C Not using essay component No No

-SAT essay ACT essay

-No No

-Yes Yes

-No No

-No No

-No No

-No No

-No No

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution u ıse applicants' test scores for academ ic advising?
+C8D No

-C8D Yes No Х

-C8E Latest date by which SAT or ACT scores must be received for fall- November 30, 2012 term admission November 30, 2012

-C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be received for fall-term 12/22/2014 C8E Latest date by which SAT Subject Test scores must be received for fall- term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or C8F